matforest/tesseract/README.md

 # Tessaract

-This is project Tesseract - this is going to be EPIC
+This project was written in 48 hours on May 31<sup>st</sup> to June 2<sup>nd</sup> for GovHack 2013/Unleashed Adelaide 2013.
+It runs on nodejs & postgres+postgis.

 ## Setup instructions